ubco-W2022T2-data301/project-group-group61/project_vision.md

 ## Contracted Grade

-For this project, we agree to contract for an A.
+For this project, we agree to contract for a B.